 SOLAS Regulation III/17-1: Recovery of Persons from the Water

 "All SOLAS ships are now required to have clear arrangements for the recovery of persons from the water, in line with IMO guidelines.
 While this does not mandate additional equipment, vessels must have documented plans and procedures for using recovery systems safely and effectively.
-The guidance also encourages non-SOLAS vessels, including fishing boats, small craft, and pleasure vessels, to follow the same best-practice measures where practicable."
-(GOV.uk)
+The guidance also encourages non‑SOLAS vessels, including fishing boats, small craft, and pleasure vessels, to follow the same best‑practice measures where practicable" (UK MCA, MGN 544 (M+F), GOV.UK)

-SOLAS Regulation III/17-1 requires ships to have planned procedures and suitable equipment for recovering a person from the water, ensuring that crews can carry out a safe and effective man overboard (MOB) recovery operation.
+SOLAS Regulation III/17-1 requires ships to have plans and procedures for recovering persons from the water, ensuring crews can carry out a safe and effective man overboard (MOB) recovery operation.

-Introduced to address gaps in recovery capability across the maritime industry, the regulation focuses on preparation rather than mandating a single type of equipment.
+Introduced to address gaps in recovery capability across the maritime industry, the regulation focuses on preparation and planning rather than mandating specific equipment.
 Instead, vessels must identify and document how recovery will be carried out using equipment appropriate to the vessel’s design, freeboard, and operational environment.

-For operators, safety managers, and procurement teams looking for guidance on suitable recovery equipment, understanding this regulation is essential when selecting and implementing MOB recovery systems.
+For operators, safety managers, and procurement teams, understanding this regulation is essential when assessing and selecting suitable MOB recovery systems and equipment that support safe and practical recovery procedures.

-• Have ship-specific plans and procedures for recovering persons from the water.
+• Maintain documented plans and procedures for recovering persons from the water

-• Identify equipment available onboard that can be used during recovery operations.
+• Identify the equipment available on board that may be used during recovery operations

-Rather than prescribing equipment, SOLAS requires operators to demonstrate that effective recovery arrangements exist and that crews are familiar with how to use them.
+Rather than prescribing specific equipment, SOLAS requires operators to demonstrate that effective recovery arrangements exist and that crews understand how to use the equipment available.
+This flexible approach allows ship operators to select MOB recovery equipment suited to their vessel type, freeboard height, and operational environment.

 Applying of SOLAS Regulation III/17-1

-SOLAS Regulation III/17-1 entered into force on 1 July 2014 and applies to both new and existing ships (Lloyd's Register, 2013)
+SOLAS Regulation III/17-1 entered into force on 1 July 2014 and applies to both new and existing ships.

 The regulation requires all ships (other than ro-ro passenger ships) to have ship-specific plans and procedures for the recovery of persons from the water.